24/7 IT Support Denver: Help Desk and Escalation Planning

 Do I need 24/7 IT support?

-If your business has critical systems that run outside of normal business hours, employees who work evenings or weekends, or customers in different time zones, 24/7 support is essential.
-Even if your team only works 9-to-5, 24/7 monitoring is important because cyberattacks and system failures don't follow a schedule.
+If your business has critical systems that run outside of normal business hours, employees who work evenings or weekends, or customers in different time zones, managed support is essential.
+Even if your team only works 9-to-5, managed monitoring is important because cyberattacks and system failures don't follow a schedule.

 What's the difference between a help desk and on-site IT support?

 Help desk support is remote—technicians connect to your systems over the internet to diagnose and resolve issues.
 On-site support involves a technician physically coming to your location.
-About 80-85% of IT issues can be resolved remotely through the help desk, while on-site visits are needed for hardware work, network infrastructure, and situations requiring physical access.
+Many IT issues can be handled remotely through the help desk, while on-site visits are still needed for hardware work, network infrastructure, and situations requiring physical access.

 How do I switch IT support providers in Denver?